Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 can only fit almost 3391 frames in 100 GB, which is about 113 seconds or 1:53 minutes with a framerate of 30 fps.
-Therefore, you probably do not want to store anything in this format unless you know you have room for it, or if it is very small segment of your video, which unfortunely becomes a bit of a problem when reversing a video.
+Therefore, you probably do not want to store anything in this format unless you know you have room for it, or if it is very small segment of your video, which unfortunately becomes a bit of a problem when reversing a video.
 However, when possible, feed the resulting video directly to `blind-to-video` to convert it into a compressed, lossless video format, if the video is not too large, you can choose to compress it with bzip2